Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Risk-Aware Explore-then-Commit ( ) Algorithm for Linear Bandit

-In the exploitation phase, the algorithm simply follows the action $\hat{a}^*$ with the best mean-variance value w.r.t. the estimated $\hat{\theta}_{n}$ and $\hat{\phi}_{n}$, i.e., The formal description of the \rise~algorithm is presented in Algorithm \ref{algo:ExpExp}. \begin{remark} During the exploration phase, we utilize G-optimal design to guide our exploration as it can minimize the estimation errors when the least squares estimators are applied to estimate the unknown parameters \cite{lattimore2020bandit}. \end{remark}
+In the exploitation phase, the algorithm simply follows the action $\hat{a}^*$ with the best mean-variance value \textit{w.r.t.} the estimated $\hat{\theta}_{n}$ and $\hat{\phi}_{n}$, \textit{i.e.}, The formal description of the \rise~algorithm is presented in Algorithm \ref{algo:ExpExp}.